 Apr 13 Am I Eligible for Social Security Disability Benefits?
 Apr 3 Hearing Loss in the Workplace - How to Increase Your Safety Mar 27 5 Most Common Wear & Tear Injuries in the Workplace Mar 21 Inadequate Training Injuries Mar 6 How Social Media Could Affect Your Workers' Comp Claim Feb 26 Scaffolding Accidents - What You Need to Know Feb 14 Should I See a Doctor After an On-the-Job Accident?
 Feb 5 Understanding the Long-Term Effects of Toxic Exposure Reaching MMI: What's Next According to the American Medical Association, Medical Maximum Improvement (MMI) is defined as “the point at which ...
 When is Sexual Harassment a Workers' Comp Claim?
 Nobody deserves to have their personal space or comfort violated, least of all in a professional work environment. ...
 Attorney Alan Wax Speaks at CWCDAA on Utilization & Independent Medical Review The California Workers’ Compensation Defense Attorneys’ Association (CWCDAA) 2017 Annual Winter Conference ...
 Insurance Companies Seek to Weaken Cumulative Trauma Injury Claims Cumulative trauma (CT) injury claims are crucial for workers who have been hurt at work over time, not within a single ...
-2018 (13 posts) April (2 posts) March (3 posts) February (3 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (3) In the News (4) Occupational Diseases (2) Repetitive Stress Injuries (3) Toxic Exposure (1) Workers' Compensation (65) Recent Posts Most Popular Archives Categories Blog Posts in October, 2016 Blog Home Report: Lawmakers Should Consider Federal Workers' Comp Intervention Posted By Law Offices of Wax & Wax || 20-Oct-2016 A new report from the Labor Department is recommending that lawmakers explore the possibility of federal oversight of our state workers' compensation systems.
+2018 (13 posts) April (2 posts) March (3 posts) February (3 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (4) In the News (4) Inadequate Training (1) Occupational Diseases (2) Occupational Hearing Loss (1) Repetitive Stress Injuries (4) Scaffolding Accidents (1) Social Security Disability (1) Toxic Exposure (1) Workers' Compensation (69) Recent Posts Most Popular Archives Categories Blog Posts in October, 2016 Blog Home Report: Lawmakers Should Consider Federal Workers' Comp Intervention Posted By Law Offices of Wax & Wax || 20-Oct-2016 A new report from the Labor Department is recommending that lawmakers explore the possibility of federal oversight of our state workers' compensation systems.
 That recommendation comes after confirming that many of our workers' compensation programs all across the country are failing our injured workers.
 As NPR and ProPublica report, the Labor Department has found that, over the last ...
 Share This Post: Continue Reading Can I Be Fired for Filing a Workers' Comp Claim?
 Posted By Law Offices of Wax & Wax || 4-Oct-2016 If you have been injured on the job, you are dealing with enough.
 You should be focusing on your recovery, not fearing retaliation from your employer.
 California law recognizes this necessity and has included protections for workers who have filed workers’ compensation claims in its Labor Code.
 The law states: “Any employer who discharges, or threatens to discharge, or in any manner ...
 Share This Post: Continue Reading 2 results found.
 Viewing page 1 of 1.